jamesraymusic/jamesraymusic.github.io/lyrics/if-you-gotta-make-a-fool-of-somebody.md

 If you gotta make a fool of somebody
 If you gotta make a fool of someone
-Do you really gotta hurt me
+Do you really gotta hurt me?
-I’m the one that’ll worry, about you
+I’m the one that worries, about you

 If you gotta make a fool of somebody
 If you gotta make a fool of someone
-Do you really gotta hurt me
+Do you really gotta hurt me?
-I am the one that’ll love you, always true
+I am the one that worries, always true

 Daytime or nightime, anytime at all
 I’ll rush to your side anytime you call
-Just to be near you, you know
+Just to be near you, you know, anywhere I’ll go
-Anywhere I’ll go How could you hurt me so… oh
+How could you hurt me? so… oh

 If you gotta make a fool of somebody
 If you gotta make a fool of someone
-Do you really gotta hurt me
+Do you really gotta hurt me?
-I’m the one that’ll worry, about you
+I’m the one that worries, about you

 Take it easy baby
 Please don’t hurt me